CODE-AXION/blood-bank/flow.md

     *   **Module:** Login Module (Account Creation/Registration)
     *   **Features:**
         *   **Registration Page (7.2):** User provides personal information (name, gender, DOB, mobile, email, address, city, state, blood group) and creates a password.
         *   **Submission & Verification (3.7):** Upon submission, the system records this as a new `user` with the 'donor' role and creates an entry in the `donors` table.
-The account status might initially be 'pending' for admin verification, or immediately 'active' based on system policy.
-The PDF mentions "waiting for confirmation message as his data will be only added by administrator after verification."
+The account status might initially be 'pending' for admin verification, or immediately 'active' based on system policy. "waiting for confirmation message as his data will be only added by administrator after verification."

 ---